Michigan Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Oceana County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Oceana County that you need to transfer you would only need to order our forms once for all of your properties in Oceana County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Oceana County you only need to order once.

 The Principal designates an attorney in fact and contains the words ("This power of attorney is not affected by the principal's subsequent disability or incapacity, or by the lapse of time", or "This power of attorney is effective upon the disability or incapacity of the principal" or similar words showing the principal's intent that the authority conferred is exercisable notwithstanding the principal's subsequent disability or incapacity and, unless the power states a termination time, notwithstanding the lapse of time since the execution of the instrument) (sec.5501.(a))